Call to book01904 734 939

 • Breakfast

-Your visit coincides with market day, giving you the chance to peruse the stalls and enjoy the appealing aromas drifting throughout the square.
+Today is market day in Sarlat, giving you the chance to enjoy the colourful, fresh produce on offer on the stalls winding through the historic lanes and squares of the town's gorgeous centre.
 The market is famed around the region, and local producers flock to sell their delicious products including duck, goose, walnuts, cheese and excellent fresh fruit and veg, including various varieties of melon and tomato.
+There is plenty of time to peruse the stalls and absorb the appealing aromas drifting throughout the town.

 Includes